candybytesgmbh/taco/README.md

 #### If you are still eager to complete more tasks go ahead and finish the bonus assignments

 ###### 🍭 Web requests
-On mobile devices internet might fail due to connection issues.
+On mobile devices, the internet might fail due to connection issues.
-Prepare error indications when content can't be loaded from web.
+Prepare error indications when content can't be loaded from the web.

 ###### 🍭 Edge to Edge
-Work with display insets and create and edge to edge feeling.
+Work with display insets and create an edge to edge feel.
 Top and bottom bars should fade away when scrolling in a List view.
 Tip: use helper library from Chris https://github.com/chrisbanes/insetter